GispoCoding/eip-peltomappi/docs/python.md

 farmers.
 Mergin Maps is used as the application for the mapping.
 However, this tool is meant to be specific to one user or a small group of users and any collected data is not meant to be centrally collected or shared.
-Therefore using Mergin projects the "traditional" way, i.e. having a shared project is not suitable for this project.
-Additionally, local GeoPackage files are required to provide background data for the project, which would make the shared project impractically large in disk size.
+Therefore using Mergin projects the "traditional" way, i.e. having a shared Mergin project is not suitable for this use case.
+Additionally, local GeoPackage files are required to provide background data for the project, which would make a shared project impractically large in disk size.

 Mergin offers a partial solution with [Work